bstollnitz/pigment-in-water/README.md

   </a>
 </p>

 The goal of this project is to explore techniques for predicting the behavior of food coloring in water.
 I started by recording several videos of the diffusion of pigment of colored candy immersed in water, to be used as data source.
-These videos can be found <a href='https://1drv.ms/u/s!AiCY1Uw6PbEfhaEncETEzJ0kakis6g?e=p3rMWV'>here</a>.

 I used PCA to reduce the dimensionality of the data, and then trained a feed-forward neural network based on several videos from the dataset.
 Once the network was trained, I used it to predict the behavior in an entire video starting from just the first frame.
 Given the first frame, the neural network predicts the second frame, which I feed back into the network to predict the third frame, and so on.
 You can see side-by-side comparisons of the original and predicted videos <a href='https://1drv.ms/u/s!AiCY1Uw6PbEfhaEl_af5l_21j08xQA?e=JgxWFc'>here</a>.